Transfer Application Review

 One of the most important criteria considered is the GPA in UC-transferable college courses based upon the applicant's self-reported academic history.

 - Applicants should complete all courses required in preparation for their major before transfer.

-- Applicants choosing an impacted major must complete major preparation.
+- Applicants choosing an impacted major are strongly encouraged to complete major preparation.